 You may have noticed a trend of miniature versions of dog breeds becoming popular.
-In the case of the French Bulldog, there is no official tiny breed.
+In the case of the Frenchie, there is no official tiny breed.

 There are mini Frenchies that are cross breeds between a French Bulldog and a toy breed.You can read more about them here.